Head and Neck Cancer (cont.)

 - Is follow-up treatment necessary?
 What does it involve?

 - What can people who have had head and neck cancer do to reduce the risk of developing a second primary (new) cancer?

 - Find a local Oncologist in your town

-What rehabilitation or support options are available for patients with head and neck cancers?
+Are clinical trials (research studies) available for patients with head and neck cancers?

 Viewers share their comments

 Get the latest treatment options.